8 ways to help protect your kids’ privacy against smart toy vulnerabilities

 The man slipped into the darkened room quietly, treading carefully so as not to wake the person sleeping on the bed.
 He paused as the figure stirred, then placed the cleverly disguised device in an unobtrusive spot on a corner shelf.
 Opening an app on his smartphone, he ensured the sensors, microphone and camera were working, then quickly retreated to the door, closing it gently behind him.
 Mission accomplished.

-Ironically, connected baby monitors and other high-tech Internet of Things (IoT) devices made with children in mind could put them in harm’s way.
-In July 2017, the Federal Bureau of Investigation (FBI) issued a public service announcement warning that connected toys could present privacy concerns for children.1
+Ironically, connected baby monitors and other high-tech Internet of Things (IoT) devices made with children in mind could put your privacy and personal information in harm’s way.
+In July 2017, the Federal Bureau of Investigation (FBI) issued a public service announcement warning that Internet-connected toys could present privacy concerns for children.1

 How can smart toys put children at risk?

-In addition to the more mainstream microphones and cameras, the newest generation of connected toys now offers high-tech features such as speech and facial recognition and GPS tracking.
+In addition to the more mainstream microphones and cameras, the newest generation of connected toys now offer high-tech features such as speech and facial recognition and GPS tracking.

-Since smart devices and toys are largely unregulated, the U.S. government is stepping in to implement policies to protect children.
-The Children’s Online Privacy Protection Act (COPPA) set standards for online information collection about children under 13.2 On June 21, 2017, the Federal Trade Commission (FTC) updated its guidance for COPPA-complying companies to include key protections about Internet-connected toys and associated services such as mobile apps, GPS and VoIP.3
+Since smart devices and toys have been largely unregulated, the U.S. government is stepping in to implement policies to help give parents more control over what information websites can collect about their children.
+The Children’s Online Privacy Protection Act (COPPA) set standards for online information collection about children under 13.2 On June 21, 2017, the Federal Trade Commission (FTC) updated its guidance for COPPA-complying companies to include key protections about internet-connected toys and associated services such as mobile apps, GPS and VoIP.3

 In May 2017, an 11-year-old boy named Reuben Paul schooled a room full of security experts on how to hack Bluetooth-enabled devices to take control of an IoT teddy bear.
-As he explained, “Most Internet-connected things have a Bluetooth functionality … I basically showed how I could connect to it, and send commands to it, by recording audio and playing the light.”4
+As he explained, “Most internet-connected things have a Bluetooth functionality … I basically showed how I could connect to it, and send commands to it.”4

-8 ways to help protect your kids from sketchy smart toys
+8 ways to help protect your kids' privacy against sketchy smart toys

 Aside from protecting your connected home — including vulnerable smart toys — with a secure Wi-Fi router, here are a few tips that could give your smart toy story a happier ending.

-1. Secure your Wi-Fi network with a strong password and turn off device features that automatically connect to Wi-Fi or Bluetooth.
+- Secure your Wi-Fi network with a unique and complex password (not the one that came with the device) and turn off device features that automatically connect to Wi-Fi or Bluetooth.
 Your smart toys could be less vulnerable to hackers if they aren’t constantly connected to the Internet, so remember to disconnect them or turn them off when they’re not in use.

-2. Before buying a smart device for your child, be sure to research it for negative news stories or consumer reviews.
-You might also check child advocacy websites, like Common Sense, for information.
+- Before buying a smart device for your child, be sure to research it for negative news stories or consumer reviews.
+You might also check child advocacy websites, like Common Sense, for more information.

-3. Determine what in-place security measures come with the toy.
-Is data encrypted or does the toy require authentication like a PIN or password when pairing with Bluetooth or Wi-Fi?
+- Sometimes in the rush for manufacturers to get their new products to market, they may overlook security features.
+Determine what in-place security measures come with the toy.
+What kind of data is captured, such as voice recordings or facial recognition.
+Is that data encrypted or does the toy require authentication like a PIN or password when pairing with Bluetooth or Wi-Fi?

-6. Find out if the toy’s firmware or software will be updated automatically or if you will need to be vigilant about updating these yourself when they are made available.
+- Find out if the toy’s firmware or software will be updated automatically or if you will need to be vigilant about updating these yourself when they are made available by the manufacturer.
 If the latter, always be sure to install patches or updates as soon as possible.
 Doing so could protect the device from known vulnerabilities.

-8. The most important tip is to monitor your children’s interactions with any connected toys and to have conversations with them about how to use the smart toys safely.
+- Monitor your children’s interactions with any connected toys or devices, and have frequent conversations with them about how to use the smart toys safely.

 1 FBI, “Consumer notice: Internet-connected toys could present privacy and contact concerns for children,” July 17, 2017.